-Here is an example of JCL for compiling a VS COBOL II program for use with IBM Problem Determination Tools products.
+Here is an example of JCL for compiling a VS COBOL II program for use with IBM Application Delivery Foundation for z Systems family of products.
 This sample is a generic sample, and might not meet all your requirements.

 Notice the compiler options that are used and notice that the compiler listing is passed to an added step that generates a LANGX file.
 The compiler listing can be stored in a permanent file or can be passed in a temporary file.
 For VS COBOL II, these are the only required changes.